Oman Drug Addiction

 Oman’s Drug Abuse and Addiction Figures Start to Rise

 By 2008, Oman was seeing a large increase in the quantity of cannabis resin (hashish) seizures and in the quantity of Captagon seized.
-Captagon used to be the name of a prescription medication, but when that medication went off the market, it became the street name for a formulation that usually contains between 1 percent and 7 percent amphetamine.
+Captagon used to be the name of a prescription medication, but when that medication went off the market, it became the street name for a formulation that usually contains between one percent and seven percent amphetamine.
 The trafficking of Captagon is common throughout the Gulf and Mid-East countries.

 Increases in seizures generally mean there have been increases in supply followed by increases in numbers of those addicted to the drugs being trafficked.
 And sure enough, these increases were accompanied by an rise in the demand for drug rehab for amphetamine addiction.